-You’ve likely been reading about the importance of understanding and implementing technology into your classroom in an increasingly digital world, but trying to figure out how to integrate technology into the classroom can be a daunting task.
-With so much new technology and so many constantly changing edtech trends, it can be overwhelming trying to figure out where to start, especially for those of us who are less tech savvy.
+You’ve likely been reading about the importance of understanding and integrating technology into your classroom in an increasingly digital world, but trying to figure out how to integrate assistive technology in the classroom can be a daunting task.
+With so much new technology and so many constantly changing EdTech trends, it can be overwhelming trying to figure out where to start, especially for those who are less tech savvy.
 But do not fret!
-There are many ways to integrate technology into your classroom with ease, such as:
+There are many benefits of technology in the classroom.
+And there just as many ways to integrate technology into your classroom with ease, such as:

 A classroom page/group

 Each of these are incredible, teacher-friendly (and budget-friendly) tools to begin the process of integrating technology into your classroom without losing your mind or breaking the bank!

 One of the easiest ways of integrating technology in the classroom is through creating multimedia presentations.
 With so many different multimedia options, this is among the most teacher-friendly ways to boost student engagement without overwhelming yourself or your wallet!
 Get creative!
 Use PowerPoint to create and deliver engaging presentations, or have students use it to construct their own presentations to demonstrate their learning.
 Incorporate photos, music, video clips, and other attention-grabbing multimedia elements to make it a fun and exciting learning experience for students.

 2. Digital Bulletin Board